 Zulip is an open-source team collaboration tool.
 It was discovered by the Zulip development team that active users who had previously been subscribed to a stream incorrectly continued being able to use the Zulip API to access metadata for that stream.
 As a result, users who had been removed from a stream, but still had an account in the organization, could still view metadata for that stream (including the stream name, description, settings, and an email address used to send emails into the stream via the incoming email integration).
 This potentially allowed users to see changes to a stream’s metadata after they had lost access to the stream.
 This vulnerability has been addressed in version 7.5 and all users are advised to upgrade.
 There are no known workarounds for this issue.

-A vulnerability was detected in PHPGurukul News Portal 1.0.
-The impacted element is an unknown function of the file /onps/settings.py.
-Performing manipulation results in insertion of sensitive information into debugging code.
+A vulnerability was detected in 666ghj MiroFish up to 0.1.2.
+The impacted element is an unknown function of the file /console of the component Werkzeug Debugger PIN Handler.
+Performing a manipulation of the argument SECRET results in information disclosure.
 It is possible to initiate the attack remotely.
-The attack's complexity is rated as high.
+The attack is considered to have high complexity.
 The exploitability is regarded as difficult.
 The exploit is now public and may be used.
+The project was informed of the problem early through an issue report but has not responded yet.

 A weakness has been identified in JhumanJ OpnForm up to 1.9.3.
 This affects an unknown function of the file /api/password/email of the component Forgotten Password Handler.
 This manipulation causes information exposure through discrepancy.
 It is possible to initiate the attack remotely.
 The attack is considered to have high complexity.
 The exploitability is reported as difficult.
 The exploit has been made available to the public and could be exploited.
 This issue is currently aligned with Laravel issue #46465, which is why no mitigation action was taken.